Open-Dataplatform/osiris-egress-api/README.md

 ```

 ### Logging
-Logging can be controlled by defining handlers and formatters using [Logging Configuration](https://docs.python.org/3/library/logging.config.html).
+Logging can be controlled by defining handlers and formatters using [Logging Configuration](https://docs.python.org/3/library/logging.config.html) and specifically the [config fileformat](https://docs.python.org/3/library/logging.config.html#logging-config-fileformat).
-The location of the log configuration file (*log_configuration_file *) must be defined in the configuration file of the application.
+The location of the log configuration file (`Logging.configuration_file`) must be defined in the configuration file of the application as mentioned above.

 Here is an example configuration:
 ```
 [loggers]
 keys=root,main